kenta-aktsk/translator/README.md

 %{id: 1, email: "user01@example.com", name: "Kenta Katsumata", profile: "Engineer, Writer"}
 ```

-First of all, define migration file for translation table like below:
+First of all, if you want to translate `name` and `profile` fields, define migration file for translation table like below:

 ```elixir
 defmodule MyApp.Repo.Migrations.CreateUserTranslation do